Mahboob-A/Algocode/README.md

 #### Small Note

-> As of today I have build the backend in microservices, there's no frontend for the project.
+> As of today I have built the backend in microservices, there's no frontend for the project.
 I am fully focusing on the advanced backend engineering, hence, if you want to contribute or want to build a frontend for the project, please do not hesitate to email me here:
 > [![Email Me](https://img.shields.io/badge/mahboob-black?style=flat&logo=gmail)](mailto:connect.mahboobalam@gmail.com?subject=Hello)
 <br/>